rdurgade/golang-template/README.md

 EOF
 mkdir -p ~/Documents/projects/src
 ```
-6. Close terminal and open a new terminal so that the bew bash profile is in effect
+6. Close terminal and open a new terminal so that the new bash profile is in effect

 7. Clone this project in $GOPATH/src directory
 ```sh